bcdataca/workshop2018/content/talk/final-presentations.md

 ### SSR Mining
+#### Exploratory Analysis and Failure Prediction of SSR Mining Trucks

 We explored a data set of 50 GB split into many categories and sub-components in the SSR mining company’s daily operations.
 This data records massive amounts of